jajoe/tutorial-nodejs/introduction-to-classification-with-mljs/README.md

     return misclassifications;
 }
 ```
+We first predict the labels thanks to the model, and then we use the function error() to compare the predicted labels with the real labels (so the expected labels).

 The script will display for each data from the test set the expected labels and the predicted labels.

+The accuracy is the percentage of right predictions.
+We have the number of test data (let's call it N) and the number of misclassification (let's call it f), so the accucary is (f/N)*100 %.

 Results :
 =========

-The accuracy is the percentage of right predictions.
-We have the number of test data (let's call it N) and the number of misclassification (let's call it f), so the accucary is (f/N)*100 %.

 SVM
 ---